A Park to Be Proud Of: Gorham Site Becomes Open Space for City Residents

 This park, which overlooks Mashapaug Pond in the city’s Reservoir Triangle neighborhood, sits on the site of the former Gorham Manufacturing Company.
 The company was founded in 1831 as Gorham Silver by Jabez Gorham, a master craftsman, in partnership with Henry Webster.

 The original location of the Gorham Manufacturing Company was in downtown Providence, very close to Textron’s World Headquarters.
-As Gorham silver and bronze products became celebrated around the world for its craftmanship and quality, the company grew.
+As Gorham silver and bronze products became celebrated around the world for their craftsmanship and quality, the company grew.
 In 1890, Gorham relocated to a large, newly constructed manufacturing facility in the Reservoir Triangle neighborhood.

 In the late 1960s, Textron purchased Gorham’s assets and operated the business until it was sold in 1985 and operations were relocated elsewhere, leaving the facility vacant.
 After being the site of metal manufacturing operations for close to 100 years, residual environmental impacts to soil, groundwater and a portion of Mashapaug Pond remained, which Textron was responsible to address.